 Water roots, not leaves

-While it’s pretty satisfying to stand, hose in hand, and blast the garden, it’s vital to deeply soak a plant’s entire root ball (which is probably the same width as the plant and may be a foot or two deep), and not just spritz its leaves.
-A thumb over a hose aimed at the roots works, but a watering wand, drip irrigation, or soaker hoses better directs water right to the root zone.
+While it's satisfying to stand and blast the garden with the hose, it's vital to deeply soak a plant's roots.
+(Which is probably the same width as the plant and may be a foot or two deep.)
+Don't just spritz its leaves.
+A thumb over a hose aimed at the roots works.
+However, a watering wand, drip irrigation, or soaker hoses better directs water right to the root zone.
 The payoff for this extra effort?
 Deep watering encourages plants to develop deep roots that find water in the subsoil when drought strikes.

 Water deeply and less frequently

 Roots deprived of oxygen due to waterlogged soil may lose their ability to drink up.
 Watering slowly, deeply, and infrequently creates the damp-but-not-soggy soil that most plants love.
 Aim for moist soil 5 to 6 inches below the surface.
 If soil surface is really dry, water may puddle or run off.
 Start slowly, and once the top few inches are moist, the water will be absorbed more easily.